hmrc/home-office-immigration-status-stubs/README.md

 * Once redirected to the `Configure User` page, input `TBC` in the **Stride Roles** section and click the green `Update and continue` button.
 * This should redirect to `Search by passport or ID card` page if login has been successful.

+Enter the details in the fields as follows:
+* Identity document type: any valid type (e.g. `Passport`)
+* Document number : The dynamic stub (e.g. `MAKE-EUS-LTR`)
+* Nationality: `AFG`
+* Date of birth:  `2000-01-01`

-Enter the same details i.e. NINO, first name (givenName), last name (familyName) and date of birth, used in the request body and click on the green Search button to display the customer's immigration status and rights to public funds.
+Click on the green Search button to display the customer's immigration status and rights to public funds.

 ### License